gcsescience.com 2 gcsescience.com

 This is called conventional current.

-In reality, electricity is a flow of electrons
+In metals, we know that electricity is a flow of electrons

 and electrons are negatively charged.

-since they are repelled from the negative side of the cell
+since they are they are repelled by the negative side

 Answer.